- The Real Economics of Quality

 The Real Economics of Quality

-In the fast-paced startup environment, the last thing you want is to release a product full of bugs or performance issues that ruin customer trust.
+In the fast-paced development environment, the last thing you want is to release a product full of bugs or performance issues that ruin customer trust.
 Let me break down something most people don’t understand about software development.
 Think of quality assurance like preventative healthcare for your product.
 Just as you’d rather catch a potential health issue early, the same logic applies to software.
 A bug discovered during the design phase might cost around $100 to fix.
 That same bug, if discovered after your product launches?
 It could easily cost $10,000 or even millions in lost revenue, reputation damage, and emergency fixes.

 Why Outsource QA Engineers?
 The Strategic Advantage